 After serving years in combat overseas, Veterans face many challenges while transitioning to civilian life, especially when it's time to get back into the work field.
 With their mental health at stake, Veterans risk and fear being treated differently, often experiencing feelings of shame and embarrassment.
 While mental illness affects over 44 million adults in America, Veterans with mental illnesses are continuously treated differently in the workplace.
 It also becomes extremely difficult for Veterans to receive proper treatment through employee health insurance, considering vital mental health benefits are generally not covered under small plans.
-Employees can help Veterans with their mental health treatment by acceptance and understanding, as well as offering compatible health insurance through their company.
+Employees can help Veterans with their mental health treatment by acceptance and understanding, as well as by offering compatible health insurance through their company.

 As Veterans transition to civilian life, they are faced with stress and challenges that consume their minds, including the loss of military self, with civilians not understanding the trauma and difficulties that they faced overseas.
 It's important that coworkers and employers both understand the significance of healing from combat trauma during and after the transition.
 Veterans often deal with combat trauma throughout the rest of their lives, while trying to maintain and live a normal civilian lifestyle.
 One issue that arises with Veteran mental healthcare while working, is the need for continuous VA appointments, which are necessary for the healing of the Veteran.
 Some places of work tend to disregard these appointments and punish the Veteran with unexcused absences from work.
 As a plan for acceptance and understanding of mental health treatment for Veterans, it's appreciated to consider these appointments, and allow Veterans to receive proper treatment without being reprimanded.